2023 NCAA DIII Women’s Indoor Track & Field Rating Index – Week 1

-NEW ORLEANS – We dotted our i’s and crossed our t’s.
+NEW ORLEANS – We’ve dotted our i’s and crossed our t’s.

-Here is the first installment of the NCAA Division III Women’s Indoor Track & Field National Rating Index for the 2022 season, as released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-No marks from previous seasons have been used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.
+Here is the first installment of the NCAA Division III Women’s Indoor Track & Field National Rating Index, as released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons have been used, which means this objective list is compiled solely of current qualifying marks from the 2023 indoor track & field season.

 NCAA Division III — Women's Indoor Track & Field